eshu-appu/naga-hub/README.md

-This file is husaband od aparna garu
+This file is husaband of aparna garu